Credit Card Points vs. Cash Back: Which Reward Structure Pays More by Spending Category — and When Transfer Partners Beat Flat-Rate Cash Back

 💡 Fee Waiver Fine Print

-Many cards promise fee waivers on annual spending thresholds (typically ₹3-8 lakhs).
-But this creates a perverse incentive to overspend.
-Only count spending you would have made anyway.
-Manufactured spending to hit thresholds usually costs more than the waived fee.
+Many cards offer annual fee waivers if you hit spending thresholds (typically ₹3–8 lakhs).
+But this can create a hidden trap—spending more just to avoid a fee.
+Only count expenses you would make anyway.
+Spending extra to unlock a waiver often costs more than the fee itself.

-Advanced Fee Analysis: The Total Cost of Card Ownership
+Advanced Fee Analysis: The True Cost of Card Ownership

 The True Cost Formula